Fiona McInnes-Craig - Founder & CEO

 Fiona Yensen - Associate facilitator

 Having worked in the private sector for over 10 years and the Civil Service for 15 years, I have been blessed to be supported and mentored by some truly inspiring people.
-Over the past 8 years I have worked with the Gender Equality Network as well as mentoring through Crossing Thresholds supporting women from all backgrounds to reach their highest potential.
-Prior to completing the Crossing Thresholds course, as a BAME woman, I have often felt I needed to work harder, longer and achieve more to be recognised.
-However, the Crossing Thresholds course enabled me to visualise where I want to be – my goal, and the steps I need to take to achieve it.
-This has completely changed how and where I focus my efforts and the type of life lessons I want to pass onto my children.
-I feel very privileged now to be a part of the Thresholds team to continue my passion for supporting women to understand what their goals are and to work towards these – much smarter than working harder and longer than others to prove you are equal!
+I have worked with the Gender Equality Network for 8 years as well as mentoring through Crossing Thresholds supporting women from all backgrounds to reach their highest potential.
+Prior to completing the Crossing Thresholds course, as a BAME woman, I have often felt I needed to work harder, longer and achieve more to prove my worth.
+However, the Crossing Thresholds programme enabled me to visualise where I want to be; my goal, and the steps I would need to take to achieve it.
+This has completely changed how and where I focus my efforts and the type of life lessons I want to pass on to my children.
+I feel very privileged now to be a part of the Thresholds team to continue my passion for supporting women to understand what their goals are and to work towards these – much smarter than working harder and longer than others!

-I am a proud Mum of two and live in the North-West leading on the cultural change programme in HM Passport Office.
+I am a proud Mum of two and live in the North-West and also lead a People & Engagement team in the Civil Service.

 Busola Johnson - Associate facilitator